Chemotherapy and Radiation Therapy in Treating Young Patients With Newly Diagnosed, Previously Untreated, High-Risk Medulloblastoma/PNET

 MAINTENANCE THERAPY: Patients receive maintenance therapy as in Arm III.
 Patients then proceed to continuation therapy.

 CONTINUATION THERAPY: Patients receive continuation therapy as in Arm III.

-After completion of study treatment, patients are followed up periodically for up to 10 years.
+After completion of study treatment, patients are followed up periodically for 1 year.

 For people ages 3-21